PRINT

 Maltreatment rate per 1,000 children under age 3

 The trauma from maltreatment has immediate and lifelong neurobiological consequences on children’s development.
-In the US, approximately 16 per 1,000 infants and toddlers will experience maltreatment, but rates vary widely across states.
-Infants and toddlers in the five lagging states are maltreated at rates approximately 7 to 18 times higher than infants and toddlers in the five leading states.
-Black infants and toddlers are almost twice as likely as White or Hispanic infants and toddlers to be victims of maltreatment.
+In the US, approximately 15 per 1,000 infants and toddlers will experience maltreatment, but rates vary widely across states.
+Infants and toddlers in the five lagging states are maltreated at rates approximately 7 to 13 times higher than infants and toddlers in the five leading states.
+Black infants and toddlers are approximately twice as likely as White or Hispanic infants and toddlers to be victims of maltreatment.

 For additional information regarding calculation details, data quality, and source data please refer to Methods and Sources.

-Based on comprehensive reviews of the most rigorous evidence available, the Prenatal-to-3 Policy Impact Center identified 11 effective solutions that foster the nurturing environments infants and toddlers need.
-For each of the five policies, the evidence points to a specific policy lever that states can implement to impact outcomes.
-For the six strategies, the evidence clearly links the strategy to PN-3 outcomes, but the current evidence base does not provide clear guidance on how states should implement each strategy to positively impact outcomes.
-Five policies and strategies have demonstrated effectiveness at improving optimal child health and development.
+Based on comprehensive reviews of the most rigorous evidence available, the Prenatal-to-3 Policy Impact Center identified 12 effective solutions that foster the nurturing environments infants and toddlers need.
+For each of the four policies, the evidence points to a specific policy lever that states can implement to impact outcomes.
+For the eight strategies, the evidence clearly links the strategy to PN-3 outcomes, but the current evidence base does not provide clear guidance on how states should implement each strategy to positively impact outcomes.
+Eight policies and strategies have demonstrated effectiveness at improving optimal child health and development: expanded income eligibility for health insurance, paid family and medical leave, state minimum wage, comprehensive screening and connection programs, group prenatal care, community-based doulas, Early Head Start, and Early Intervention services.

 For more information on the impact of state-level policies and strategies in the prenatal-to-3 period, search the Prenatal-to-3 Policy Clearinghouse for an ongoing inventory of rigorous evidence reviews.
 To learn more about the impact of effective policies and strategies on the eight prenatal-to-3 policy goals, see the Prenatal-to-3 State Policy Roadmap.